 function createElement(

-// string.
+// should be a string.
 If component - it should be a function.

 component: ((props: Props) => ReactElement) | string,